To All the Boys: P.S. I Still Love You

 To All the Boys: P.S.
 I Still Love You is a 2020 American teen romantic comedy film directed by Michael Fimognari and written by Sofia Alvarez and J. Mills Goodloe.
 The film stars Lana Condor, Noah Centineo, Janel Parrish, Anna Cathcart, Trezzo Mahoro, Madeleine Arthur, Emilija Baranac, Kelcey Mawema, Jordan Fisher, Ross Butler, Julie Tao, Sarayu Blue, John Corbett, and Holland Taylor.
 The film is based on Jenny Han's 2015 novel P.S.
 I Still Love You.

 The film is a sequel to To All the Boys I've Loved Before (2018), and the second installment in the To All the Boys film series.
-The film was released on February 12, 2020 exclusively on Netflix, with a third film titled To All the Boys: Always and Forever released on February 12, 2021.
-It received mixed reviews.
+It marks Fimognari's directorial debut, after serving as cinematographer on the first film; he also returns as cinematographer.
+The film was released on February 12, 2020, exclusively on Netflix, with a third film titled To All the Boys: Always and Forever, also directed by Fimognari, released on February 12, 2021.
+Like its predecessor, it received generally positive reviews.